 7. He pushes your boundaries

 We are called to offer our bodies as a living sacrifice, holy and pleasing to God (Romans 12:1) and to flee from sexual immorality (1 Corinthians 6:18).

-If he is pushing you to compromise sexually, let him go!
+If he is pushing you to compromise sexually, it’s a red flag!